ryan-haskell/safe-json/README.md

 ## the problem

-When a rando sends us data from the internet, we don't know what to expect!
-In Typescript, its common to handle this uncertainty with the `any` keyword.
-For example, [Express does this for `req.body`](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/74bd5ff6c586d89acaec4331e02b895a199da0fc/types/express/index.d.ts#L108), which leads to _one_ minor issue... it breaks our entire type system!
+When our applications receive data from randos on the internet, we don't know what to expect!
+With Typescript, the easiest way to handle this uncertainty is by using the `any` keyword.
+For example, [Express does this for `req.body`](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/74bd5ff6c586d89acaec4331e02b895a199da0fc/types/express/index.d.ts#L108).

+This leads to _one_ minor issue... it breaks our entire type system!

 ```ts
 const increment = (a: number) => a + 1